leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/CheerpX.Linux/01-run.md

 - **fileName (`string`)** - The path to the executable file.
 - **args (`string[]`)** - Arguments to pass to the executable.
+- **options (`object`, optional)** - Used to configure different settings of the runtime in the form {`option: "value"`}.
+This can include environment variables, working directory, user ID, group ID, and other related options.

 ## Options